 Those who sell on Facebook Marketplace should be aware of a scam alert issued by the Better Business Bureau.
-The alert warns of Zelle scams on Facebook Marketplace in which a fraudulent buyer attempts to buy a big-ticket item using Zelle, the popular peer-to-peer payment app, to make payment.
+The alert warns of Zelle scams on Facebook Marketplace in which a fraudulent buyer attempts to buy a big-ticket item using Zelle, the popular peer-to-peer payment app.

 What Is Zelle?